-International Conference on Multi-Hazard Early Warning Systems
+The International Network for Multi-Hazard Early Warning System (IN-MHEWS)

 Despite significant progress in strengthening early warning systems across the world, often by making use of advances in science and technology, unmet needs remain.
 Disasters are increasing in frequency and severity in most areas, with climate change and variability exacerbating the situation.
 Many developing countries, in particular least developed countries (LDCs), small island developing states (SIDS), and landlocked developing countries (LLDCs) , have not benefited as much as they could have from advances in the science, technology and governance behind early warning systems.
 Significant gaps remain, especially in reaching the "last mile" - the most remote and vulnerable populations at the community level with timely, understandable and actionable warning information), including lack of capacities to make use of the information.
 The resulting societal benefits of early warning systems have thus been spread unevenly across regions, countries and communities.